davidralphlewis/binaryephemera/_notes/Now.md

 # Now

-*Updated on 05/03/2026*
+*Updated on 23/03/2026*

 ## Life

 - Lots of work focus.
 I got a promotion which is great!
 But now I am learning how to lead.
+- Rediscovering the allotment life

 ## Working on

 - Writing a new zine / pamphlet about driving and death.
-- Remembering how to write silly little poems, usually on my lunchbreak
+- Remembering how to write silly little poems, usually on my lunchbreak.
 ## Reading

 - *The Odyssey* - Homer, Translated by Emily Wilson